mappls-api/mappls-android-sdk/docs/v1.0.1/Direction-Widget.md

 9. `destination(DirectionPoint)`: You can use `DirectionPoint` to pass the destination in direction widget:
   - `setDirection(Point, String, String)`: It takes coordinate, place name and place address
   - `setDirection(String, String, String)`: It takes mappls pin, place name and place address
-10. `searchPlaceOption(PlaceOptions`): To set the properties of search widget.
+10. `searchPlaceOption(PlaceOptions)`: To set the properties of search widget.
+11. `showAddWaypointOption(Boolean)`: To show/hide add waypoint functionality.

 ## Additional Parameter - Search Along The Route